 “You know, it’s funny… when you look at someone through rose-colored glasses, all the red flags just look like flags.” — Wanda, Bojack Horseman

 By the time you’re in your 20s, dating gets really complicated.
 You don’t spend days romanticizing the single gaze you get from the captain of the football team as you walk past him along the hallways of your high school.
 You don’t spend hours by your cell phone waiting for a text from your crush.
-Heck, you’ve gone through so many hopelessly romantic situations that you’ve become disillusioned, convinced that it would never be possible to find the kind of dreamy love you fantasized about in your youth.
+Heck, you’ve gone through so many hopelessly romantic situations that you’ve become disillusioned, convinced that it’s impossible to find the kind of dreamy love you fantasized about in your youth.

 And then you meet him… the one who brings all of your hopeless romanticism back to life.

-I thought that at the age of 22, I had become extremely realistic and practical when it came to finding love.
+I thought that at the age of 22, I had become extremely realistic and practical when it came to love.
 I didn’t know exactly what I wanted in a man and I didn’t have particularly high expectations, but I sure thought that I was able to call men out on the crap they pass off as “love”.
-Coming fresh out of a long-term relationship of three years that ended due to a bunch of deep-seated differences, I left my hometown for a summer job in an isolated location.
+Fresh out of a long-term relationship of three years that ended due to deep-seated differences, I left my hometown for a summer job in an isolated location.
 I figured that being away from everyone, in a place that had limited internet access, would do me some good and aid my soul-searching process.